 The Swedish concept of lagom is becoming increasingly popular in the UK.
 Why do you think Brits are so attracted to it, and are there other Swedish concepts that could make it over here?

 I think most non-Swedes fundamentally misunderstand lagom.
 After the success of marketing the Danish hygge as a sort of lifestyle manifesto, lagom was pushed as some form of decluttering, minimalist philosophy.
 I believe lagom is really about fairness, a principle central to the Swedish psyche and enshrined in Swedish social policy and law, that people should take only what they need and that this should be available for all.
 It’s a concept I connect with.
 I have always admired and envied the fairness at the heart of Swedish society.

 Recording The Cold Swedish Winter on location, with Danny looking on.
-Some of the cast play themselves, others are actors and actresses chosen by Danny to portray his characters.
+Some of the cast play themselves, others are chosen by Danny to portray his characters.